 Deciding to go “all out” because they’ll “never do this again,” Cooper brings out Billy Porter to introduce the candidates.
 The real-life actor shows up in glittery glasses, an ascot and a stylish floral print blazer to announce, “The category is Vanderbilt Dynasty News realness, hinny,” to which Cooper replies in monotone fashion, “Yes, gawd.”

 Soon after, Porter announces the first candidate in the town hall — “Mayor Pete … representing The House of Booty Gig,” a play on Buttigieg’s last name and the idea of competitors representing “houses” in ballroom culture.

-When asked his response to critics who say he’s not “gay in the right way,” Buttigieg (played by Colin Jost) responds, “There’s no wrong way to be gay, unless your Ellen this week.” — a poke at the criticsm of lesbian talk show host Ellen DeGeneres’ friendship with anti-gay former President George W. Bush.
+When asked to respond to critics who say he’s not “gay in the right way,” Buttigieg (played by Colin Jost) responds, “There’s no wrong way to be gay, unless you’re Ellen this week.” — a poke at the criticisms lesbian talk show host Ellen DeGeneres’ has faced for her friendship with anti-gay former President George W. Bush.